pelsql/YourSqlDba/docs/maintenance/mirror-standby-migration.md

 - Use `Mirroring.AddServer` to create and register the linked server for YourSqlDba mirroring.
 - When the mirror server is no longer required, it can be removed with `Mirroring.DropServer`.
 - The linked server name must match the value supplied in `@MirrorServer`.
-- YourSqlDba must be installed on the target server and the versions must match.
+- YourSqlDba must be installed on the target server, and both instances must use the same YourSqlDba version.
 - Remote access must work through the `YourSqlDba` login on the target server.
 - If multiple source servers use the same mirror server, they should share a common `YourSqlDba` password for automatic login mapping.